shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ### Configuration

-Once we have everything installed and running, comes the time of configuring our Asterisk PBX server to do two things:
+Once we have everything installed and running, it's time to configure our Asterisk PBX server to do two things:

 1. Set up call extensions so that Asterisk knows how and where to route incoming and outgoing calls